-Nevertheless, the most famous Egyptian swimmer is still Abdellatif Abouheif (Abdel-Latif Abo-Heif).
+The most famous Egyptian swimmer is still Abdellatief Abouheif.
 He went to the exclusive boarding school of Eton together with British barons and counts, but instead of becoming a prominent business leader like his classmates, he became a professional marathon swimmer.
 At the age of 22, he won a race in the Seine in 1952 where the finish line was located in the center of Paris.
 He gave the prize money to his French swimming buddy, who’d recently become paralyzed and was no longer able to support himself.

-Three years later, in 1955, Abdellatif Abouheif participated in the first race across the English Channel.
+Three years later, in 1955, Abdellatief Abouheif participated in the first race across the English Channel.
 He won this race while also setting a new record for crossing the channel.
-This time too, he chose to donate his prize money – this time to the family of the first channel swimmer Matthew Webb.
+This time too, he chose to donate his prize money—this time to the family of the first channel swimmer Matthew Webb.
 A few years later, he swam an unfathomable 85 miles across Lake Michigan, which took him 36 hours.
-A time he nevertheless almost doubled the following year when he swam for 60 hours in Argentina, from Rosario to Buenos Aires.
+He almost doubled this time the following year when he swam for 60 hours in Argentina, from Rosario to Buenos Aires.

-At the end of Abouheif’s career, a title fight was arranged where he was pitted against swimmers such as Italian Julio Travello.
+At the end of Abouheif’s career, a relay race of world champions was arranged where his partner was Italian Julio Travello.
 The race crossed a large open lake close to Montreal.
-After two hours, Travello started to feel bad and had to go to the hospital.
+After two hours, Travello started to feel bad, went to the hospital and didn’t return to the race.
 It’s not possible to find any newspaper reports as to why he was forced to forfeit the race, if he was suffering from a bad stomach or any other type of disease.
-Abouheif had 75 miles left to go when a storm broke out, so that waves were splashing in all directions.
+With no partner, Abouheif had to complete the race alone.
+Abouheif had 75 miles left to go when a storm broke out so that waves were splashing in all directions.
 Imagine a coffee cup ride at an amusement park, but in addition to spinning around and around, you’re also thrown up and down.
-The sun was covered by dark clouds and it was simply pouring down, thus making it difficult to navigate even for the accompanying boats.
-The men in the boats got seasick and threw up.
+The sun was covered by dark clouds and it was pouring down, making it difficult to navigate even for the accompanying boats.
+The water was so rough the men in the boats got seasick and threw up.
 After the race, the reporter from Gazetta della Sports ended up in the same hospital room as Travello, a fellow Italian.
-One by one, the competitors were forced to quit the race.
-Abouheif, on the other hand, just kept swimming.
+One by one, the competitors were forced to quit the race from fatigue.
+Abouheif just kept swimming.
 After more than 30 hours of solo swimming, he reached the finish line and was crowned the best swimmer in the world.
-As a result, and in a spectacular fashion, Abdellatif Abouheif was able to carry on the 10,000-year-old tradition from the cradle of swimming.
+As a result, and in a spectacular fashion, Abdellatief Abouheif was able to carry on the 10,000-year-old tradition from the cradle of swimming.